TAUTOLOGY-EDUCATION/ChatGPT-API/chatgpt api/chatgpt api doc/chatgpt api use doc.md

     top_p=1,
     frequency_penalty=0,
     presence_penalty=0,
-    stop=["stop_word_1", "stop_word_2"]
 )
 ```

 The parameters of the `Completion.create()` method are as follows:

-* `model` (string, required): The ID of the model to use, which specifies the version and size of the model used.
+- `model` (string, Required): ID of the model to be used.
 The following models are supported by the Completion API:
-    * text-davinci-003
+    - text-davinci-003
-    * text-davinci-002
+    - text-davinci-002
-    * text-curie-001
+    - text-curie-001
-    * text-babbage-001
+    - text-babbage-001
-    * text-ada-001
+    - text-ada-001

-* `prompt` (string, required): The initial text to be extended or completed.
-* `max_tokens` (integer, optional): The maximum length of the generated text.
-If not provided, the model will decide the number of tokens to generate.
-* `temperature` (float, optional): This controls the randomness of the model's output.
-Higher values result in more random outputs.
-* `top_p` (float, optional): This controls the nucleus sampling, which selects the next token from the top p% of the probability distribution.
-* `frequency_penalty` (float, optional): This penalizes new tokens based on their frequency of occurrence.
-The value can range from -2 to 2, with negative values favoring less common tokens, and positive values favoring more common ones.
-* `presence_penalty` (float, optional): This penalizes new tokens based on whether they are novel in the given context.
-The value can range from -2 to 2, with negative values favoring the use of new tokens, and positive values favoring existing ones.
-* `stop` (array of strings, optional): This is a list of tokens that will make the model stop generating further tokens.
+- `prompt` (string/array, Optional, Defaults to null): The prompt(s) for generating completions.

+- `suffix` (string, Optional, Defaults to null): Suffix after completion of inserted text.

+- `max_tokens` (integer, Optional, Defaults to 16): Max tokens to generate in completion.

+- `temperature` (number, Optional, Defaults to 1): Sampling temperature, between 0 and 2, for randomness control.

+- `top_p` (number, Optional, Defaults to 1): Nucleus sampling parameter.

+- `n` (integer, Optional, Defaults to 1): Number of completions to generate for each prompt.

+- `stream` (boolean, Optional, Defaults to false): For streaming back partial progress.

+- `logprobs` (integer, Optional, Defaults to null): For including the log probabilities on the most likely tokens.

+- `echo` (boolean, Optional, Defaults to false): Echo back the prompt in addition to the completion.

+- `stop` (string/array, Optional, Defaults to null): Sequences where the API will stop generating tokens.

+- `presence_penalty` (number, Optional, Defaults to 0): Penalty for new tokens based on their appearance in the text.

+- `frequency_penalty` (number, Optional, Defaults to 0): Penalty for new tokens based on their existing frequency.

+- `best_of` (integer, Optional, Defaults to 1): Generates best completions server-side and returns the best one.

+- `logit_bias` (map, Optional, Defaults to null): Modify the likelihood of specified tokens appearing in the completion.

+- `user` (string, Optional): A unique identifier representing the end-user.

 ### **1.2.
 Result Explanation**